Jeddunk/KoalaGeddon-Configurator/README.md

 - Pictures bloody everywhere 😄

 # Installation/Usage
-- Just download and the compiled binaries from [here](https://github.com/g-yui/KoalaGeddon-Configurator/releases).
+- Just download and run the compiled binaries from [here](https://github.com/g-yui/KoalaGeddon-Configurator/releases).
 - You can run from source without need for a specific pyenv, just use pip to install Pillow and TtkThemes and run main.py.

 # Missing features